DefactoSoftware/ex_css_modules/README.md

 ExCSSModules defines two ways to read the stylesheet: embedded and read.

 If you set the `embed_stylesheet` option to the `use` macro the stylesheet definitions JSON have to be compiled before the application is compiled.
 This flag is used for production to optimize read times.

+If you don't set the flag or set it to false, the stylesheet definition JSON files are read live from the server which creates a lot of IO for each request.

-Additionally, you can add a task to generate missing stylesheet definitions JSON files when compiling ExCSSModules, to prevent compilation errors when one of the stylesheet definitions JSON might be missing:
+Additionally, you can pass a task to generate missing stylesheet definitions JSON files when compiling ExCSSModules, to prevent compilation errors when one of the stylesheet definitions JSON might be missing:

 ```ex
 defmodule Mix.Tasks.GenerateMissingJson do